richardgill/issue-template-check/docs/concepts/how-it-works.md

 There are multiple benefits to having database branches, which is why they are being lately adopted by multiple database products:

-- enable development workflows that match git-workflows, for example having a branch for development, one for staging, one for production, etc.
+- enable development workflows that match Git workflows, for example having a branch for development, one for staging, one for production, etc.
 - enable development previews on platforms like Vercel and Netlify.
 - enable standardized workflows for applying schema migrations safely.